 Fear prevents us from taking action.
-Instead we need to move into a place of faith, of trust.
-In this episode, Steven discusses that when we live from a state of fear in our life, it prevents us from really being able to connect closely with our loved ones, or be able to be resourceful in the moment, and really be able to take advantage of making the changes that we need to make, in order to live the very best life we can live.
+Instead, we need to move into a place of faith, of trust.
+In this episode, Steven discusses that when we live in a state of fear in our lives, it prevents us from really being able to connect closely with our loved ones or be able to be resourceful in the moment, and really be able to take advantage of making the changes that we need to make, in order to live the very best life we can live.

-- When we give into the fear, we end up giving up our control of our own self will and ability to take action by allowing others or the outside world to lead us.
+- When we give in to fear, we end up giving up control of our own self-will and ability to take action by allowing others or the outside world to lead us.

 - We are currently living in the best time in history to invest.
 Seize the faith and trust and move out of fear.

 Steven Pesavento 00:05

 This is the Investor Mindset podcast and I'm Steven Pesavento.
 For as long as I can remember, I've been obsessed with understanding how we can think better, how we can be better, and how we can do better.
 And each episode we explore lessons on motivation and mindset for the most successful real estate investors and entrepreneurs in the nation.

 Welcome back to the investor mindset podcast.
 I'm your host even pass event on each week, we share mindset tips and real estate investing strategies to help you take your business and your investment portfolio to the next level.
 Today, very grateful to have in the studio today, Dr. Don Wood.
 How're you doing?
 Dr. Don?